lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-What is the print landscape of the 1790s actually like?
-As opposed to our filtered versions via academics, subsequent generations of writers

-All my terms (seriousness, timelessness, etc) are reasons a work might be canonized — clarifies my interests by ‘zooming out’ to the framework of the canon
+My first chapter establishes the vocabulary and theoretical frameworks of the dissertation, with an explanation of why I have chosen to focus on my decade.

+My methodology situates me within queer DH and critical algorithm studies.
+I follow the work of scholars like T.L.
+Cowan in undertaking reparative work on archives.
+My aspiration is to join a growing body of queer DH scholarship in developing a non-extractive, anti-oppressive, less neoliberal digital humanities methodology.
+Accordingly, I will present a humanistic critique of essentialist tendencies in simplistic digital projects, and discuss the pitfalls I have attempted to avoid in my own methodology.
+In discussing my methods, I will take up Johanna Drucker’s vocabulary of “capta,” rather than “data,” to emphasize that records are created, shaped by choices and by constraints, rather than neutrally “given.”
+I will apply insights from the emerging field of critical algorithm studies to reflect on the code I have written for the project, and the importance of engaging with digital projects at the level of code.
+I will also discuss my own preferred vocabulary around experiment design (modelling, sensitivity, fruitfulness), and its debts to Willard McCarty.

+My subject matter situates me in a densely-discussed intersection of scholarly fields.

+The years 1789-99 make an eleven-year “decade” delimited by the major events of the French Revolution, but also home to a crucial literary moment in which thematized literary canons begin to take form.

-Why the 1790s?
-18thC and Romanticism introduce the idea of canons becoming thematized; collecting shakespeare, milton, english vernavular tradition posited against a classical past.
+18thC and Romanticism introduce the idea of canons becoming thematized; collecting shakespeare, milton, english vernacular tradition posited against a classical past.
 ALSO: POLITICS.
 Also the Gothic.
 Also women, including political women.
-(But stay away from seeing Romanticism as starting here; I’d have to do a lot of work to justify to scholars the beginning of Romanticism in the 1790s)

-A lot of my questions aren’t quite about canons, they’re about ARCHIVES, which are related but without the idea of cultural capital; do our archives just reflect our canons? — Marisett - how the dewey decimal system systematically excludes african american authors of the 20thC — data production (of course it’s really all capta — the things you choose, and also the things that are made available for capture; shaped by choices and by constraints)

-Is it even possible to get back to that initial moment before the archive formation began?
-I’m going to try!
-Undoing the misperception of what we begin with “before” the archive, and the perception of what is produced by DH

-Mention that I am writing my own code, and that I think it’s crucial to read code and critique its algorithmic assumptions.
-Very explicit about methods.
-2015 NSF report on reproducibility of research.
-My methods have to be able to explain how they are trustworthy.

-TL Cowan etc - how do you actually do recuperative/reparative work on archives

-My introduction will define the terms and concepts which the rest of the dissertation will use, paying particular attention to the parallel development of similar concerns in DH and non-DH fields.
-I will explicitly note that my DH methods align me with scholars in queer DH, and discuss some of the underlying assumptions of queer theory which shape my thinking: my aspiration is a non-extractive/anti-oppressive/less neo-lib or conservative or colonial  DH approach to the ‘canon of 1790s’ literature.
-The introduction will also address why I define my window of interest as 1789-99, and who my scholarly interlocutors are in treating the 1790s as its own small literary period.
+The introduction will also address who my scholarly interlocutors are in treating the 1790s as its own small literary period.
+[Britain, England, or London?]

-Vocabulary to be discussed:

-	•	“Surface” reading vs “distant” reading (and, of course, their ties to close reading)

-	•	Popularity, canon, marginalization

-	•	My preferred DH terminology around modelling, sensitivity, and fruitfulness

-The introduction will thus allow me to to deal directly with the way that other researchers in my fields (18thC and DH) have already tried to address my questions using different approaches, among them editing (new canons) or distant reading.